-Despite the challenges in transitioning to value-based arrangements and population health management, it is especially critical for public hospitals who care for a large proportion of indigent populations and Medicaid members to begin the journey to value-based payment and care.
-Helping the generally disadvantaged community members served by safety-net hospitals, often with low health literacy and many cultural, transportation and other barriers to care, to manage their health outside of the traditional emergency department and inpatient units can drastically improve quality of life for the population.
+Helping the generally disadvantaged community members served by safety-net hospitals-often with low health literacy and many cultural, transportation, and other barriers to care-manage their health outside of the traditional emergency department and inpatient units can drastically improve quality of life for the population.
 At the same time, it can help the hospital reduce the global cost of care, particularly avoidable and expensive inpatient admissions.

-Public hospitals should consider the following near and long-term solutions in their roadmap to population health and ultimately value-based arrangements.
-Each of these will be covered in more detail in later sections of the article.
+Public hospitals should consider the following near- and long-term solutions in their roadmap to population health and ultimately value-based arrangements.